Investors seeking to profit from a market downturn or looking for portfolio protection have several shorting alternatives. Here are three of them.

 Similar to shorting stocks, you can sell (short) a futures contract to seek positive returns from the price decline of an index, commodity, or currency.
 Because futures include “equity” indices like the S&P 500 (/ES), Dow Jones (/YM), and Nasdaq 100 (/NQ), you can also short indices to hedge your equities positions, as long as your positions are large enough to match the futures’ dollar-per-tick value, and correlated enough to match the broader index.

 Bear in mind that futures trading can be exceedingly risky and is not for every investor or trader.
 Futures are highly leveraged instruments, which means futures can be capital-efficient, but also that it takes very little money to gain a lot of exposure … and things can move fast.
 Profits and losses are amplified.
 And because you’re trading on margin and using leverage that exceeds what’s typically available for stocks, you’re responsible for instruments whose total value may exceed the amount of capital in your trading account.
 If you’re not careful, you can lose more money than you have.

 Markets run in cycles—sometimes up and sometimes down.
 The good news is that there are tools available to investors who choose to try to take advantage of, or protect from, the downside.
 If you think short strategies may be right for you, it’s important to understand the risks as well as the potential benefits.
 One place to start is to watch the video below.

-Qualified margin accounts can get up to twice the purchasing power of a cash account when buying a marginable stock, but with added risk.
-Learn the benefits and risks of margin trading.
+Qualified margin accounts can get up to twice the purchasing power of a cash account when buying a marginable stock, but with added risk of greater losses.

 for thinkMoney ®